mages-g/ADHD-RAG-Smartbot/README.md

 1. Automatically open in your default web browser at http://localhost:8501
 2. Process all PDF files in your `data/` directory
 3. Generate and store embeddings in Pinecone
-4. Start the chat interface where you can ask medical questions
+4. Start the chat interface where you can ask psychiatric questions

 If you want to access the app from other devices on your network: